The Cool Pet Blueprint: Simple Summer Tweaks

 • Ensure pets have access to fresh clean water (take travel bowls on walks).

-• Only walk dogs early morning and late evening in warm/hot weather (not at all, during heatwaves).
+• Only walk dogs early morning and late evening in warm/hot weather.
 If pavements are too hot for your hands/feet, they are too hot for paws.

 • Swimming can mask heatstroke symptoms (75% of cases are with running/playing dogs).
 A shallow paddling pool (with no toys) may be a good idea.